Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Introduction

 A proof of the polarization theorem for the BEC follows by studying the evolution of these $n$ erasure probabilities $p_i(z)$ as $n = \ell^m$ grows.
 For a fixed kernel $K$, this evolution is completely determined by the erasure probabilities of the $\ell$ bit-channels obtained after a \emph{single step of polarization}.
 These $\ell$ erasure probabilities are a central object of study in this paper. \begin{definition*}[Polarization behavior] Let $W = \BEC(z)$ and let $K$ be a fixed $\ell\times\ell$ binary polarization kernel.
 For each $i \in [\ell]$, we let $f_{K,i}(z)$ denote the erasure probability of the bit-channel $W_i$ given by\/ {\rm \eq{Wi-def}} with $n = \ell$ and $ W^*\kern-1pt(\yyy|\uuu) = W^\ell\kern-1pt \bigl(\yyy \uuu K \bigr) $.
 We refer to the set of $\ell$ polynomials $\bigl\{f_{K,1}(z),f_{K,2}(z),\ldots,f_{K,\ell}(z)\bigr\}$ as the polarization behavior of the kernel $K$. \end{definition*}

 Indeed, we shall see later in this paper that $f_{K,i}(z)$ is a polynomial of degree at most $\ell$ in $z$, for all $i$.
 For~example, in the special case of the $2\times2$ kernel \eqref{eq:orker}, the polarization behavior is given by $f_{K,1}(z) = 2z-z^2$ and $f_{K,2}(z) = z^2$.
 With this notation, it is advantageous to view the $n = \ell^m$ erasure probabilities $p_i(z)$ as the values taken by a random variable $Z_m$ induced by the uniform distribution on the $\ell^m$ bit-channels.
+Given that $K$ is non-singular, one can show that $\Km$ is also non-singular.
+Furthermore, by applying the chain rule of mutual information, since the matrix $\Km$ is nonsigular, it is easy to see that the polar transform in Figure~\ref{polar-def} preserves capacity.
 We can then study the evolution of this random variable $Z_m$ as $m$ grows.
 More formally, the recursive construction of $\Km$ makes it possible to introduce the martingale $\{Z_{m}\}_{m\in \mathbb N}$ defined as follows:

 with the initial condition $Z_0 = z$.
-One can view \eq{eq:random_process_definition} as a stochastic process on an infinite binary tree, where in each step we take one of the $\ell$ available branches with uniform probability.
-The polarization theorem then follows from the martingale convergence theorem, which in this case implies that
+One can view \eq{eq:random_process_definition} as a stochastic process on an infinite $\ell$-ary tree, where in each step we take one of the $\ell$ available branches with uniform probability.
+The polarization theorem then follows from the almost sure convergence given by the martingale convergence theorem, which in this case implies that

+where the probability measure is defined with respect to the random selection of the bit-channel indices.
 This shows that the erasure probabilities $p_i(z)$ of the $\ell^m$ bit-channels polarize to either $0$ or $1$ as $m\to\infty$.
-Furthermore, since the matrix $\Km$ is nonsigular, it is easy to see that the polar transform in \eq{polar-def} preserves capacity.
 Hence, the fraction of bit-channels that polarize to $0$ approaches $I(W)$.
 The speed with which this polarization phenomenon takes place is the determining factor in the decay rate of the gap to capacity as a~function of the block length $n = \ell^m$.
 We elaborate on this in the next subsection.